xarvatium/the-random-project/README.md

  - ;servers - this lists the servers the bot is in
  - ;status [status]- this changes the status of the bot <br>

-Note: You will have to make a file called "config.json" with the following layout:
+Note: You can either make this yourself, or on the first run the console will take you through a wizard to make one.
+If you don't go through the wizard you will have to make a file called "config.json" in /BotFiles/ with the following layout:
 ```json
 {
     "ytApiKey": "YTKey",